-- Freedom of speech was established in the First Amendment of the United States Constitution in 1791 along with freedom of religion, freedom of the press, and “the right of the people peaceably to assemble and to petition the government for a redress of grievances.”
-It is the first article in the Bill of Rights.
+- Freedom of speech was established in the First Amendment of the United States Constitution in 1791 along with freedom of religion, freedom of the press, and the right to assemble.

-- In 1948, the UN recognized free speech as a human right in article 19 of the International Declaration of Human Rights .
+- In 1948, the UN recognized free speech as a human right in the International Declaration of Human Rights.
+Take a stand against censorship and even improve literacy rates(!) by reading banned books.
+Sign up for Unban Underpants!

-- Since the Bill of Rights were written, the judicial branch has defined what is and isn’t protected under the free speech clause.
-In 1969 in Brandenburg v.
-Ohio , the court decided that speech can be restricted if the speaker strives to provoke an “imminent” and “likely” violation of law.
+- In 1969 in Brandenburg v.
+Ohio, the court decided that speech can be restricted if the speaker strives to provoke an “imminent” and “likely” violation of law.

-- In 1633, Galileo Galilei — otherwise known as the “Father of Modern Science” — was brought before the Inquisition for insisting that the sun does not revolve around the earth.
+- In 1633, Galileo Galilei was brought before the Inquisition for insisting that the Sun does not revolve around the Earth.
 His punishment was a lifetime of house arrest — a crime that would have been protected by free speech a century later.

-- 70 percent of Americans agreed that people should have the right to free speech, even if their words are highly offensive.
+- 70% of Americans agreed that people should have the right to free speech, even if their words are highly offensive.

 - Obscenity — most often pornography — has posed a problem for judges defining what exactly is “too obscene” to be protected by the First Amendment.
 In 1973, the Miller test was established after Miller v.
 California to define obscenity.